DejavuForensics/Ransomware/README.md

 -	discover if there is any sniffer or a installed network packet analyzer.

 ######	Features related to disable Windows components:
--	Checks if the tested server tries to disable any of the windows programs: CMD.exe, Device Manager, or Registry Editor, by manipulating the Windows registry (\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System\Disable).
+-	It is audited if the suspect server tries to disable any of the windows programs: CMD.exe, Device Manager, or Registry Editor, by manipulating the Windows registry (\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System\Disable).

 ######	Features related to packing and obfuscation.
 The proposed digital forensic verifies that the server tested:
 -	has packet or encrypted information indicative of packing
 -	creates a slightly modified copy of itself (polymorphic packing);
 -	is compressed using UPX (Ultimate Packer for Executables) or VMProtect (software used in order to obfuscate code and virtualize programs).
+-
--	Features related to persistence, functionality of backup information in a system, without the need to register them before.
+######	Features related to persistence, functionality of backup information in a system, without the need to register them before.
 Our Sandbox audit if suspicious server tries to:
--	Use javascript in a registry key value in regedit.
+-	use javascript in a registry key value in regedit.
 -	create an ADS (Alternate Data Stream), NTFS feature that contains information to locate a specific file by author or title, used maliciously because as the information that is present in it does not change the characteristics of the file associated with it, transform them into an ideal option for building rootkits, because they are hidden (steganography);
 -	install a self-executing in windows startup (autorun);
 -	install a native executable to run at the beginning of windows boot.